 Crisis Line (419) 241-7386 or (888) 341-7386

-The YWCA Domestic Violence Shelter is a 17 room, 46-bed facility providing services for survivors of domestic violence.
+The YWCA Domestic Violence Shelter is the only emergency domestic violence shelter in Lucas County and is a 17 room, 46-bed facility providing services for survivors of domestic violence.

 We are committed to helping you every step of your journey to a life free from abuse.
 Our knowledgeable and trauma informed staff with be there to support you from your first contact with us until you reach your independent living goals.

 Linkage to Community Resources

 Domestic Violence ‘Step-Down Housing’ for domestic violence survivors exiting our 60-day emergency Domestic Violence Shelter.

 Our extensive training program is available for medical professionals, salon professionals, teachers, college students, church and other groups.
 Call 888-341-7386 for more information.